 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago with immigrants that came from the mainland.

-Rice and Noodles
+Rice and Noodles in Japanese Cuisine

-The respect and reverence afforded to rice is so great that it is not flavored or seasoned with spices or sauces, it is always white and boiled.
+The respect and reverence afforded to rice is so great that it is not flavored or seasoned with spices or sauces: It is always white and boiled.
 Other foods may be added on top of rice, but the rice should be pure and bland to start with.
 This is a kind of respect for the natural flavor and aroma that the rice has on its own, as nature made it.

 In Europe, only the very wealthy could afford fresh fish.
 In Japan, even far from the coast, people wanted fresh fish, no matter if it had to be freshwater fish.
 The simpler the better; there’s a saying:

-The practice of dipping what we now call sashimi in soy sauce with wasabi is really only a 17th-century invention; and the act serves to mask the pure flavors of the fish, especially if you’re talking about something very delicate.Sushi, in its original form, started as a way to preserve the fish for several years.
+The practice of dipping what we now call sashimi in soy sauce with wasabi is a 17th-century invention; the act serves to mask the pure flavors of the fish, especially if you’re talking about something very delicate.Sushi, in its original form, started as a way to preserve the fish for several years.
 Click To Tweet

-A bite-sized piece, or sometimes what looks like a little goldfish, was salted and then rolled in rice flavored with vinegar, and then it is left to cure.
-After it is preserved, the soured bacterially-attacked decomposed rice was wiped off and then the fish was preserved and you could eat it.
+A bite-sized piece, or sometimes what looks like a little goldfish, was salted and then rolled in rice flavored with vinegar, and then left to cure.
+After it is preserved, the soured bacterially-attacked decomposed rice was wiped off and then the fish was preserved for consumption.

 Staples of Japanese Cuisine